ima-eky/100-days-of-code-course/day-65/README.md

 # Web Design School

 Design is really really powerful.
-It's one of the cheapest ways to make your company or your product look expensive because it's elevating.There are the four pillars of good web design.
+It's one of the cheapest ways to make your company or your product look expensive because your design  is elevating.There are the four pillars of good web design.

 1.Color theory